 The main point of all these features is for the boat to sail as much as possible on the water, rather than through it.

 The sail plan currently includes J1, Heavy weather Jib, and storm jib.
 Downwind sails will include a masthead A3 kite and a Code Zero.
 An upwind screecher is still to be added to the sail plan.

-She will be set up to be able to be sailed short/single handed when cruising, although when racing fully crewed she will have 5-6 crew.
+She is set up to be able to be sailed short/single handed when cruising, although when racing fully crewed she will have 5-6 crew.

-Venom will be powered by a 25HP 4 stroke outboard that will be fully retractable when under sail to reduce drag.
+Venom is powered by a 25HP 4 stroke outboard that is fully retractable when under sail to reduce drag.

-She will have solar panels capable of electrical autonomy whilst in operation and lithium batteries to minimise weight.
+She has solar panels capable of electrical autonomy whilst in operation and lithium batteries to minimise weight.

-She will be called Venom because a high performance boat needs a name with a bit of bite – just enough to make your heart race and give you a bit of tingling, but not enough to kill you!
+She is called Venom because a high performance boat needs a name with a bit of bite – just enough to make your heart race and give you a bit of tingling, but not enough to kill you!

 Under motor or sail she can cover 250-300 NM a day in most conditions.

-The cockpit and raised area around the companionway will provide reasonable protection from the elements for the crew.
+The cockpit and raised area around the companionway provide reasonable protection from the elements for the crew.

 Venom was launched in October 2019 and is now based at the CYCSA in Adelaide, Australia from November 2019.
 After a period of getting to know the new boat, the Venom Sailing team will compete in major regattas around Australia in 2019-2020.